Ask AI

 Each such node is treated as a callable function with a name, arguments, and description.
 If the model decides to call one of the functions, Latenode executes the corresponding node and returns the result to the AI Agent.

-Connecting Nodes to the Agent
+Connecting Tools to the Agent

 Notion image